Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Prerequisites

-1. To use the Watchface Complication API, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:
+1. To use the Watch Face Complication API, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file:

     ```xml
     <privileges>